nursyahr/cs61b/README.md

 # CS61B

 Auditing UC Berkeley's CS61B.
-This repo contain the lab exercises to submit to the autograder.
+This repo contains the lab exercises to submit to the autograder.